giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 Check out the [ingress-nginx repository](https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/customization/configuration-snippets/ingress.yaml) for more information.

-## Global Options {#configmap}
+## Global (per Cluster) Options {#configmap}

-Your Ingress Controller can be further customized using a ConfigMap named `ingress-controller-config-custom` located in your `kube-system` namespace.
+Your Giant Swarm installation may comes with some global defaults for Ingress Controller configuration.
+However, you can override these defaults by setting your per cluster configuration in form of a ConfigMap named `ingress-controller-config-custom` located in your `kube-system` namespace.

 The official documentation of the NGINX Ingress Controller contains an overview of the [configuration options](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/) and their defaults.